harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 ### Cell Dimension Guide

 Input and Output ports should be placed such that port should intersect the odd multiples of tracks pitch especially of the locali and metal layers.
-This dimension infomration is presented in the track.info file.
+This dimension information is presented in the track.info file.
 ![](./images/trackinfo.PNG)

 As shown in the above image, li1 layer horizontal track has pitch of 0.46 and offset of 0.23.
 Here, the offset is half of pitch means tracks are centered around the origin.